dalisoft/vscode-config/README.md

 # VSCode settings

-Applicable only for v1.83+.
+Applicable only for last two release of VSCode.
 If you need older version, please see commit history

 ## macOS / Linux